 Welcome to the new school year and to Room 6.
-I am excited about having a K-1 combo class.
-We will be starting the first couple of days with just the 1st graders.
-Then, by Friday, our Kindergarteners will be joining us.
-My goal as a Kindergarten-1st grade teacher is to consider each child's needs and to improve each child's skills through guided teaching instruction, independent skill reinforcement, cooperative learning group activities, and working closely with parents.
+My goal as a 1st grade teacher is to consider each child's needs and to improve each child's skills through guided teaching instruction, independent skill reinforcement, cooperative learning group activities, and working closely with parents.

 Parents can help their child by:

 Checking your child's DAILY FOLDER for school communications, notices, and class work.
 Please take papers out daily.
 In the mornings, I teach the children to open their folders to check for notes from you, permission slips, etc. They learn to be very responsible with their folders and with the papers that go to and from school.